liferay/liferay-docs/develop/learning-paths/mobile-sdk/android/articles/01-beginning-android-mobile-sdk-development/04-installing-mobile-sdk-android.markdown

 If you get errors such as `Duplicate files copied in APK META-INF/NOTICE` during this process, then you need to add the following code to the same `build.gradle` file.
-You should place it on the first level, after the `buildTypes` element.
+You should place it inside the `android` element, after the `buildTypes` element.
 After adding this code, click the *Sync Now* link when prompted:

     packagingOptions {
       exclude 'META-INF/LICENSE'